DMAN2022/publicgit/README.md

 ms.author: rohink
 ---

-# a New header for you
+# a New header for you asdf
 - [Set rules on devices to allow access to your organization resources](metadata.md)
 - [Common ways to use Conditional Access with Intune](./metadata.md)
 - add some text next to it [Set rules on devices to allow access to your organization resources](metadata.md)